 Here’s what a VSM looks like:

-Another method that is definitely worth knowing is the Business Process Model and Notation, shortened to BPMN, and perhaps the most commonly used process mapping methodology.
-It uses symbols to create a graphic representation of the process – ovals for the beginning/end, rectangles for tasks/steps, diamonds for decision points, and arrows to mark the process direction flow.
+BPMN is perhaps the most commonly used process mapping methodology and uses symbols to create a graphic representation of the process — like ovals for the start and endpoint, rectangles for tasks/steps, diamonds for decision points, and arrows to mark the process direction flow.

 The final result is something like this:

-Last, but not least, we have a SIPOC diagram, that stands for Supplier, Input, Process, Output, and Customer.
-This a high-level process map that results in a very detailed diagram.
-It looks difficult at first, but actually, it’s one of the most intuitive and practical ways to quickly understand phases of a process when things start and end with inputs and outputs.
+A SIPOC diagram is a high-level process map that results in a very detailed diagram.
+It looks difficult at first, but it’s one of the most intuitive and practical ways to quickly understand phases of a process when things start and end with inputs and outputs.

 - Supplier: who inputs the information to start the process?